 3. Insisting that handwriting is legible and a handwriting pen is used

-4. Insisting that presentation is of high quality or work must be re-written.
-Written work must be presented in line with school policy: CW/HW, title and date all underlined with ruler; blue or black
+4. Insisting that the presentation is of high quality or work must be re-written.
+Written work must be presented in line with school policy: CW/HW, title and date all underlined with a ruler; blue or black

 DIRT Time (Dedicated Improvement and Reflection Time)